willow-ahrens/Finch.jl/docs/src/reference/advanced_implementation/internals.md

 ## Virtualization

 Finch generates different code depending on the types of the arguments to the program.
-For example, in the following program, `A` and `B` have different types, and so the code generated for the loop is different.
+For example, in the following program, Finch generates different code depending on the types of `A` and `B`.
 In order to execute a program, Finch builds a typed AST (Abstract Syntax Tree), then calls `Finch.execute` on it.
 The AST object is just an instance of a program to execute, and contains the program to execute along with the data to execute it.
 The type of the program instance contains only the program portion; there may be many program instances with different inputs, but the same program type.
 During compilation, Finch uses the type of the program to construct a more ergonomic representation, which is then used to generate code.
 This process is called "virtualization".
 All of the Finch AST nodes have both instance and virtual representations.
 For example, the literal `42` is represented as `Finch.FinchNotation.LiteralInstance(42)` and then virtualized to `literal(42)`.
 The virtualization process is implemented by the `virtualize` function.

 ```jldoctest example2; setup = :(using Finch)
 julia> A = Tensor(SparseList(Element(0)), [0, 2, 0, 0, 3]);